-G. Harassment, Intimidation, and Bullying Investigation
+G. Investigating Allegations of Harassment, Intimidation, or Bullying Harassment, Intimidation, and Bullying Investigation

 The Board requires a thorough and complete investigation to be conducted for each report of violations and complaints which either identify harassment, intimidation, or bullying or describe behaviors that indicate harassment, intimidation, or bullying.